 - Any car used for the purpose of this event must be completely stripped in advance, meaning the gas tank, all glass, and any other combustible parts must be removed from the car.
 This should be done by the location supplying the vehicle, not by the students planning the event.

 In compliance with state and federal regulations, gambling is illegal and not permitted at the University of Rochester or among its student organizations.
-If you are considering hosting any casino related games or games of chance speak with your advisor.
+The following guidelines ensure compliance with these regulations:

 - We can have game nights- not poker nights but can play cards